Crossworlds

 Prologue

 The ground shook beneath her feet as she ran.
-The air felt wrong, and even the halls she’d grown up in were suddenly unrecognizable.
+The air felt wrong, and even the halls she grew up in were suddenly unrecognizable.
 It wasn’t only the shouts and blinding lights that made it so.
 Battle was familiar to her, but this was more than just another fight.

 This is for you, she reminded herself, bringing an image of her husband and children into her mind.
 I’ll find you again, no matter what… She couldn’t let herself believe those last brief kisses were real goodbyes, couldn’t dare imagine that all her little girls would have left of her was a short, handwritten letter.